ampleforth/token-geyser-v2/frontend/README.md

+# token-geyser-v2-ui

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## TODO

 - Add a dialog/modal on stake for better feedback (desktop only?)
 - Cleanup
 - Various tool tips
 - add vault management container

-# token-geyser-v2-ui

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Remove `numeral-es6` and `react-spring` from root dir

+## Known workarounds/oddities

+- `let mounted = true in useEffect` is a workaround for supressing the warning saying that a state update on an unmounted component is not possible: https://stackoverflow.com/questions/53949393/cant-perform-a-react-state-update-on-an-unmounted-component

 ## Available Scripts